ymarqu/library/README.md

 # Book Tracker App
 A book collection manager where you can add and remove remove books.
-This app uses *Local Storage*
+This app uses **Local Storage**.

 ## Directions